AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/adobe-commerce.md

 When you are finished providing details for your destination connection, select **[!UICONTROL Next]**.

-## Activate segments to the Commerce destination {#activate}
+## Activate segments to the [!DNL Commerce] destination {#activate}

 >[!IMPORTANT]
 >
 >To activate data, you need the **[!UICONTROL Manage Destinations]**, **[!UICONTROL Activate Destinations]**, **[!UICONTROL View Profiles]**, and **[!UICONTROL View Segments]** [access control permissions](/help/access-control/home.md#permissions).
 Read the [access control overview](/help/access-control/ui/overview.md) or contact your product administrator to obtain the required permissions.

-Read [Activate profiles and segments to profile request destinations](../../ui/activate-profile-request-destinations.md) for instructions on activating audience segments to the Commerce destination.
+Read [Activate profiles and segments to profile request destinations](../../ui/activate-profile-request-destinations.md) for instructions on activating audience segments to the [!DNL Commerce] destination.

-## Next steps in Adobe Commerce
+## Next steps in [!DNL Adobe Commerce]

-Now that you have configured the Commerce destination within Experience Platform, you need to configure the Commerce Admin to import the Real-time CDP segments you created.
-See the [Commerce documentation](https://docs.magento.com/user-guide/marketing/customer-segment-rtcdp.html) to learn more.
+Now that you have configured the [!DNL Commerce] destination within Experience Platform, you need to configure the [!DNL Commerce Admin] to import the Real-time CDP segments you created.
+See the [[!DNL Commerce] documentation](https://docs.magento.com/user-guide/marketing/customer-segment-rtcdp.html) to learn more.

 ## Validate data export {#exported-data}

-After you activate Real-Time CDP segments to your Adobe Commerce account, you will see those segments available in the Admin when you create a Cart Price Rule:
+After you activate Real-Time CDP segments to your [!DNL Adobe Commerce] account, you will see those segments available in the [!DNL Admin] when you create a Cart Price Rule:

 ![Adobe Commerce Admin](../../assets/catalog/personalization/adobe-commerce/rtcdp-in-admin.png)